 If you're more into jogging, then please check this website.

 If you still need to learn how to ski or if you want to rent skiing equipment, you will find a ski school or a ski rental shop in almost all skiing areas.
-Just check the respective website of the skiing resorts or the website of the Tyrol for more information.
+Just check the respective website of the skiing resorts or the website of Tyrol for more information.

 If you're rather into tobogganing than skiing or snowboarding, check this website for a list of all toboggan runs in the Tyrol.
-Another good platform informs you also about possible toboggan runs and about the current snow conditions on these toboggan runs.
+Another good platform informs you also about possible toboggan runs and about the current snow conditions on these runs.